monsoonmaelstrom/book2/book2.md

 “You didn’t think that was worth mentioning?”
 Liam asks.

-“No. He was just trying to get a reaction out of me, but why not build off of it?”
+“No. He was trying to get a reaction out of me, but why not build off of it?”
 I ask rhetorically.

 “What are you thinking?”